Israel sets October deadline to evacuate Bedouin village in West Bank

 Palestinians say the demolition is part of an Israeli push to create an arc of settlements that would effectively cut off East Jerusalem from the West Bank, territories Israel captured in the 1967 Middle East war and which the Palestinians seek for an independent state.

-Reporting by Ali Sawafta
+Reporting by Ali Sawafta, editing by Louise Heavens